notwaldorf/literally/README.md

 ```

 `literally` uses Polymer to make web components because that's what I work on,
 and writing web components by hand is kind of meh.
-This doesn't matter.
-What does matter is that web components aren't supported on all the browsers right now, so `literally` also ships with the `webcomponentsjs` polyfill,
+This doesn't really matter.
+What does matter is that web components aren't supported in all browsers right now, so `literally` also ships with the `webcomponentsjs` polyfill,
 which you should use (unless you hate all browsers that aren't Chrome, in which case you shouldn't).

 ## Step 2: making a presentation!